juanjoms/typescript-boilerplate/README.md

     gulp dev
     ```

-  - To compile scss to css, typescript to javascript, minify css and js and build ready for production files in **dist** folder:
+  - To complile scss and typescript files, minify css and js and build ready for production files in **dist** folder:

     ```
     gulp